 Behold how far I fled away; I have dwelt in the wilderness.
 Diapsalma

-I awaited one to save me from faintheartedness and tempest.
+I waited for one to save me from faintheartedness and tempest.

 Plunge them into the depths, O Lord, and divide their tongues, for I have seen iniquity and strife in the city.